Cam-Rock County Park Offers Something for Everybody

 Downtown, visit the Rowe Pottery Works Company Store.
 The store offers Rowe’s full line of renowned handmade salt-glazed stoneware and redware pottery.

 You may notice lots of #20 flags around Cambridge.
 They’re for NASCAR racing hero Matt Kenseth, former Rookie of the Year and Winston Cup Champion.
 He’s a local boy, one of few northerners to make it big in the good-old-boy racing world of NASCAR.
-You can learn all about it, and get your own #20 flag, at the Matt Kenseth Museum and Fan Club Headquarters on the north side of town.
+You can learn all about it, and get your own #20 flag, at the Matt Kenseth Museum and Fan Club Headquarters in downtown Cambridge.